-- Pots and pans made from ceramic (clay), with a hard enamel coating
+- Pots and pans are made from ceramic (clay) with a hard enamel coating.

-The term ‘ceramic’ can be used to refer to either type of cookware.
-The main draw of ceramic cookware is that its smooth, shiny enamel coating is naturally non-stick.
-It doesn’t use PTFE and can easily be wiped clean.
+The term ‘ceramic’ can refer to either type of cookware.
+The main draw of ceramic cookware is its smooth, shiny enamel coating is naturally non-stick; it doesn’t use PTFE and can easily be wiped clean.

 Enamel-coated and ceramic cookware is safe for parrots.
-However, always read the packaging and instructions carefully before using them in a house with birds.
-Some ceramic cookware brands may use PFASs, such as PTFE to boost the pan’s non-stick abilities.
+However, always read the instructions, as some ceramic cookware brands may use PFASs, such as PTFE, to boost the pan’s non-stick abilities.

 Brands such as GreenPan and GreenLife use ceramic coatings inside their non-stick pans.
-These brands are popular among parrot owners as they do not use PFASs or heavy metals.
+These brands are popular among parrot owners as they don’t use PFASs or heavy metals.

 Is Hard Anodized Cookware Safe for Parrots?

-That being said, some hard-anodized aluminum pans may have an additional coating to enhance their non-stick abilities.
-Before purchasing an anodized pan, ensure that it is uncoated and does not contain harmful chemicals.
+Some hard-anodized aluminum pans may have an additional coating to enhance their non-stick abilities.
+Before purchasing an anodized pan, ensure it’s uncoated and doesn’t contain harmful chemicals.

 Is Stainless Steel Cookware Safe for Birds?

-If you’ve never cooked with stainless steel cookware, it can take some getting used to.
 Because stainless steel pans are uncoated, they aren’t non-stick.
-This means you must use oil or fat while cooking to prevent your food from sticking.
-Cooking on a low-to-medium heat can help.
+You must use oil or fat to prevent your food from sticking.
+Cooking on low-to-medium heat can be beneficial.

-Carbon steel pans are also safe for parrots.
-These pans are made of steel that hasn’t been treated, so they can rust if not properly dried.
-Again, ensure that the pan doesn’t have a non-stick coating before buying.
+Carbon steel pans are made of steel that hasn’t been treated, so they can rust if not properly dried.

 Is Titanium Cookware Safe for Parrots?

-Titanium cookware isn’t traditional, but it’s becoming more and more popular.
-It’s a durable, scratch-resistant metal, but the main draw is that it’s lightweight.
+Titanium cookware is a durable, scratch-resistant metal, but its main draw is its lightweight.
 This makes titanium pans easier to hold and carry for people who find cast iron too heavy.

-The problem with titanium pans is that titanium does not have any natural non-stick properties.
-This means that titanium pans are often coated with a non-stick substance such as Teflon or PTFE.
+The problem with titanium pans is that titanium doesn’t have any natural non-stick properties, which means titanium pans are often coated with a non-stick substance such as Teflon or PTFE.
 This makes titanium cookware easier to use, but it also makes it dangerous for birds.

 Are Crock Pots Safe for Parrots?

-However, you must read the packaging and instructions carefully before using a crockpot around your parrot.
+However, read the instructions before using a crockpot around your parrot.
 Some crockpots have non-stick coatings on the inside that contain harmful chemicals.

-Crockpots usually don’t get hotter than 300 degrees Fahrenheit.
-PTFE cookware starts to release toxic fumes at 500 F. However, it’s better to be safe than sorry.
-Avoid buying or using any crockpot unless you’re sure that it doesn’t have a PTFE coating.
+Crockpots usually don’t get hotter than 300 degrees Fahrenheit, and PTFE cookware releases toxic fumes at 500 F. Avoid buying or using a crockpot unless you’re sure it doesn’t have a PTFE coating.

-Contact the manufacturer for advice if the packaging doesn’t mention PFASs or the language used is unclear.
+Contact the manufacturer if the packaging doesn’t mention PFASs or if the language is unclear.

 Bird Safe Cookware Brands

-Any cookware brand that does not use PFASs (like Teflon, PFOA, or PTFE) is safe for birds.
+Any cookware brand that doesn’t use PFASs (like Teflon, PFOA, or PTFE) is safe for birds.
 Some examples of bird-safe cookware brands include: